tkellogg/tkellogg.github.com/_posts/2022-03-08-three-plates.md

 Unit testing is a good technique for honing "surfaces".
 But that's the thing, you can't rub two buildings together to create better buildings.
 Unit testing is an excellent tool for what it does, but it needs to be complemented by a larger toolbox.
+Unit testing creates fine-tuned individual units, but you need integration & functional tests to make sure those units are arranged together correctly.
+Prior to all that, formal methods can be a great way to prove out a design.